-'Ireland not thinking beyond Scotland' - Sexton
+Ireland not thinking beyond Scotland - Sexton

 Ireland return to Stade de France on 7 October to take on Gregor Townsend's side after seeing off South Africa.

-Head coach Farrell believes the narrow win from a bruising encounter on Saturday is ideal preparation for future challenges.
+Head coach Andy Farrell believes the narrow win from a bruising encounter on Saturday is ideal preparation for future challenges.

 "Let's be honest, it's wonderful to win, but there was not much in it between two good sides," said Farrell.